rachelesmee/website/foss4gukonline2020/sessions.md

 # Women in Geospatial+ - Changing the status-quo by creating a strong network of Women in Geospatial+ leaders and changemakers (presentation)

-Cristina Vrînceanu, Julia Wagemann,	Women in Geospatial +: 🐦 16:10
+Cristina Vrînceanu, Julia Wagemann,	Women in Geospatial +: 🐦 16:10	BST (UTC+1)

 _Women in Geospatial+ is a professional network promoting gender-equality and diversity in geospatial field, aimed at women and other minority genders._